element-hq/element-web/docs/config.md

 # Configuration

-You can configure the app by copying `config.sample.json` to `config.json` and customising it.
+You can configure the app by making a copy of the `config.sample.json` and renaming it as `config.json` within the same directory.
+You can customize it.
 The possible options are described here.
 If you run into issues, please visit [#element-web:matrix.org](https://matrix.to/#/#element-web:matrix.org) on Matrix.

 For a good example of a production-tuned config, see https://app.element.io/config.json